Streamline

 With all that said, Undestroyed: Shadow ARPG is a great example of how a game can have good raw ingredients and never be more than the sum of its parts.
 Worse, while the game might be forgiven as a “noble failure” in replicating the splendor of its influences, it is lamentably plagued by a host of other problems.

 For one thing, there is a supreme lack of explanation in Undestroyed.
 This regrettably includes the essentially nonexistent story.
-While the controls are simple enough to grasp, the panoply of currencies, base upgrades, and other in-game choices are left to pure guesswork.
+While the controls are simple enough to grasp, the panoply of currencies, base layout upgrades, and other in-game choices are left to pure guesswork.

 One of Undestroyed's upgrade screens